 Other oxygen binding proteins

-- Hemerithrin – Some marine invertebrates and anelid species use this iron-containing non-heme protein to transport oxygen to their blood.
-Looks pink / purple when oxygenated, and colorless when not oxygenated.
+- Hemerithrin – Some marine invertebrates and annelid species use this iron-containing non-heme protein to transport oxygen to their blood.
+Looks pink/purple when oxygenated, and colorless when not oxygenated.

-- Chlorocruorine – Found in many anelids, it is very similar to erythrocruorin, but its heme group varies greatly in composition.
+- Chlorocruorine – Found in many annelids, it is very similar to erythrocruorin, but its heme group varies greatly in composition.
 It looks green when deoxygenated and red when oxygenated.

 - Vanabin – also known as vanadium chromagen, are found in the blood of sea skirts and are thought to use the rare metal vanadium as their oxygen bonding prosthetic group.

-- Pinnaglobin – found only in mollusca pinna squemosa.
+- Pinnaglobin – found only in Mollusca pinna squamosal.
 Porphyrin protein based on brown manganese.